Founderland/Report/README.md

 ## Exporting PDFs

-- export: print to pdf via MacOS Safari
+- export: print to pdf
+    - via MacOS Firefox (tho Firefox export should also work on windows)
+    - settings
+        - paper size: A4
-    - which page (won't be index)
+        - scale: fit to page width
+        - margins: none
+        - format: original
+        - print headers and footers: unchecked
+        - print backgrounds: checked (tho the css should force this regardless)

-- editing content
+## editing content
     - where to find everything ...
         - includes